Sabakhoso/Sabakhoso/README.md

 I'm interested in building practical AI systems and exploring how AI can be used to solve real-world problems.

-Currently exploring **Generative AI, LLMs, AI Automation, RAG, Computer Vision, and Backend Development**.
+Currently exploring the world of modern AI tools and core AI technologies, robotics & automation, real-world AI solutions.

 My approach is simple: